Scale lives in the data model

 INCLUDE (comment_id, post_id, post_title, comment_author_name);

-Partial indexes index only the rows a query actually needs:
+Partial indexes store only the rows a query actually needs:

 CREATE INDEX comments_visible_recent_idx